 Drink – know you limits, and the cost

-Drink prices vary across the region, and if your not careful booze can suck up a large chunk of your budget.
+Drink prices vary across the region, and if you are not careful booze can suck up a large chunk of your budget.
 You might get used to cheap beers in countries like Vietnam, but they are much more expensive in Malaysia or Singapore.
 Other drinks like spirits and wine can be expensive too.

 You should be careful how much you drinks around strangers too.
 I’ve seen a fair few people having a terrible time because they’ve gotten too wasted.
 Or people who have gotten lost and are wondering around strange places which aren’t always safe*.
 Its easy to let yourself go when your having fun on a tropical island but you don’t want to pay the costs if you end up sick or in trouble.
-The infamous ‘buckets’ that are synonymous with the Thai party spots can get you very drunk if your not careful.
+The infamous ‘buckets’ that are synonymous with the Thai party spots can get you very drunk if you are not careful.

 I’m by no means saying don’t drink.
 Just don’t get wasted!
 And follow the rules like you would at home.
 Such as not accepting drinks from strangers and not getting wasted around people you can’t rely on to help you back to your accomodation.
 And even if they won’t harm you, it’s not nice to puke up on the locals doorsteps!